LoyolaChicagoBooks/introcs-csharp/rst/hw-booklist.rst

 to it (more than in the skeleton!), and convincingly displays tests of each of BookList's methods that exercise all paths through your code.
 Check for one-off errors in PrintBookYears.
-With all the methods that print something, the results are easy to see.
-Do print a label, as in the skeleton, before printing output from each method test, so that the user of the program can see the correctness of the test *without any knowledge of the source code*!
+With all the methods that print something, the results are easy to see. *Do print a label*, as in the skeleton, before printing output from each method test, so that the user of the program can see the correctness of the test *without any knowledge of the source code*!